stdtabs/stdtabs.github.io/docs/api-model-overview.md

 #### `getTracks()` and `getTrack()` methods

-In these example, we print the number of measures by track.
+In this example, we print the number of measures by track.

 ```php